snowplow/documentation/docs/recipes/recipe-data-structures-in-git/index.md

 ![](./images/worked-pr-checks.png)

-Not great.
-To dig in and find the problem we open the 'file' tab on the pull request and see..
+Validation has failed.
+To identify the problem we open the 'file' tab on the pull request and see..

 ![](./images/worked-diff-annotated.png)
 :::note